 When I broke the news to my girlfriend, she started crying.

 “It’s not fair.”
-Yanne believed that Hakkim was coming for her.
-I did too and took out a five-shot revolver from the closet.
+Alice believed that Hakkim was coming for her.
+I took out a five-shot revolver from the closet.
 It was hardly the most accurate weapon in the world, but if I could get within ten feet of Hakkim, he was a dead man.
+I said nothing to Alice, leaving the apartment.

 Hakkim wasn’t at Brownie’s or the East Village Artist’s Club on 9th or at any of the shooting galleries on 4th.